 I am not against drone usage for real estate photography, but I would like folks to know that Aerial Photography its is own genre, with it own specific educational training, equipment, and guidelines, and that it means nothing when it comes to a subdivision.
 Drones are handy when someone owns over ten acres, and cannot see the entire property with their eyes.
 Other than that, they don't help a buyer decide if they're going to buy a home.

 Of course this may seem biased, but it really isn't.
 I have three kids, and the number one thing for us was schools too.
-I don't care what the house looks from above, or who the builder was, I just care that we're somewhat close to the schools so we don't spend hours in traffic eating up homework time.
+I don't care what the house looks from above, or who the builder was, I just care that we're somewhat close to the schools, so we don't spend hours in traffic eating up homework time.
 If we didn't have kids, we'd probably live in a condo somewhere, also not caring what things look from above.

 Aerial photography is cool when you photograph cool things, like shore lines, forests, islands, or amazing mountain landscapes that are hard to access or are inaccessible to people.
 You know, things we can't see every day with Google products.
-I rather look at the interiors of a home because I want to see layout, I want to see what updates we might have to do, but ultimately price and schools are always first.
+I rather look at the interiors of a home because I want to see layout, I want to see what updates we might have to do, but ultimately price and schools come first.